omsf/gha-runner/docs/aws.md

 # AWS Setup Instructions
-The goal of this document is to provide a guide on how to setup the GitHub Action runner on AWS.
+The goal of this document is to provide a guide on how to set up the GitHub Action runner on AWS.
 This document will guide you through the account setup required to use this action with AWS.

 ## Prerequisites
 - An AWS account